ranaroussi/yfinance/401_A2/test-plan.md

 ```
 The parse_actions function is utils.py is used to correctly parse the data passed in and return the correct dataframe object.
-This test plan is to test the function of parse_action with data containing the dividends section only and without dividends and splits section.
+This test plan is to test the function of parse_action with with different ticker data and ppossbily found any bugs inside.
 ```

 1.2 Team Members